Transaction Retry Architecture With Retry Coordinator

 -

-Recalculates the token ring partition based on currently registered Slaves.
+Recalculates the token ring partition based on currently registered Retry-Coordinator-Slaves.

 -

-Publishes the new token range to each Slave.
+Publishes the new token range to each Retry-Coordinator-Slave.

 -

-Each Slave recalculates its sub-ranges and pushes updates to its registered Orchestrators.
+Each Retry-Coordinator-Slave recalculates its sub-ranges and pushes updates to its registered Orchestrators.

-The published range is labelled as valid for the next full minute (minute T+1), not the current minute.
+The published range is labelled as valid for the next full minute (T+1), not the current minute.

 Why the 30-Second Offset?

 Publishing at the 30th second and marking the range as valid for the next minute creates a 30-second preparation window.
-This window is intentionally allocated to account for worst-case communication delays: Slave distribution, Orchestrator updates, and network latency in large clusters.
+This window accounts for worst-case communication delays: Retry-Coordinator-Slave distribution, Orchestrator updates, and network latency in large clusters.

 By the time minute T+1 begins, all Orchestrators are guaranteed to have received their new sub-ranges and are ready to start polling.